RayP11/LuminaAI/README.md

 - students (help with research and summarizing info)
 - engineering (taking in notes, diagrams, or blueprints)
 - programming (Utilize user-given documents to write code with context from entire files)
+- Speech (Translating entire documents into other languages)

 # Support
 For questions or feedback - Contact raypoulton11@yahoo.com